nbpayne/deskandstudio-beta/studio.md

 The studio has a number of equipment options available, including:

-- Red velvet curtains &ndash; for a dramatic backdrop
+- Red velvet curtains -- for a dramatic backdrop
 - Black theatre curtains
-- Infinity backdrops &ndash; white available
+- Infinity backdrops -- white available
-- False floors &ndash; white washed wooden packing crates for an elevated surface
+- False floors -- white washed wooden packing crates for an elevated surface
 - Sandbags
 - Extension cables
 - A-clamps